tryal-leaf/axolotl-origin/README.md

 >
 > 🟡 **Ocean Spawn:** Your natural spawn is near the ocean.
 > 🟡 **Half-Sized:** You are 1 block tall, half the size of a human.
-> 🟡 **Piscivore:** Your preferred diet is fish.
+> 🟡 **Piscivore:** Your diet consists of only meat, mainly fish.
 Raw fish give increased food and saturation, while cooked fish and other types of meat give less.
-Non-meat foods have very little nutritional value and inflict hunger when eaten.
 Magical foods, such as Golden Apples, behave normally.
 > 🟡 **Gills:** You can breathe underwater, but not on land.
 >
 > 🔴 **Fragile:** You have 3 less hearts of health than humans.